The Bike-Book-Machine is a custom designed pedal powered mobile library connected to the activities of The Librarium.

 In a world of increasing privatisation of space and resources, the Bike-Book-Machine is our attempt to insert the share culture back into public space and open up conversation on some radical topics from our small collection of text-objects.
 As critique of the growing “share-economies” expands along with the rise and rise of bike culture, the Bike-Book-Machine attempts to bring these important things together.

-In connection with The Librarium, this project compliments the fast growing density of artists who have been making their home in Marrickville for the past 10 years as housing prices elsewhere continue to skyrocket.
+In connection with The Librarium, this project complements the fast growing density of artists who have been making their home in Marrickville for the past 10 years as housing prices elsewhere continue to skyrocket.

 The need for a nuanced archive of small press and artist books is not just appreciated by artists however, but also provides another exhibition space for talking about contemporary art with the public.
 As well as this we have a large stock of ephemera which logs and maps important local history and collaborative art projects that have existed in event form, the documentation of which forms an important historical role.